Getting digestive waste out of your body is just as important as the good stuff you put in!

 No wonder why so many Americans suffer from bowel irregularity!

-Magnesium citrate works well for motility, but the citrate portion can be irritating to some individuals.
+Magnesium citrate is effective for improving motility, but the citrate component can be irritating for some individuals.
 I generally use Magnesium glycinate or malate to support magnesium levels in the body.

 Aside from supplementation, take this discussion as a friendly reminder to eat more leafy greens!